Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 A Royal Affair, an Oscar nominee, is a story of a British Princess’s betrayal who chooses her illegitimate love over her husband and nation.

-A conspiracy of two lovers to influence the king by putting the nation at stake, all for realizing their love story, is a must-watch for any Danish movie enthusiast.
+A conspiracy between two lovers to influence the king and put the nation at risk, all to advance their love story, is a must-watch for any Danish movie enthusiast.

-The vocabulary and words are abundant and will help an intermediate learner to advance further.
+The vocabulary is abundant and will help an intermediate learner advance.

 2. The Hunt (Jagten) — 2012 (R)

-With The Hunt, Thomas Vinterberg, the famed Danish filmmaker, made a beautiful attempt to make a pure and realistic cinema.
+With The Hunt, Thomas Vinterberg, the renowned Danish filmmaker, made a beautiful attempt to create pure, realistic cinema.

-The raw emotions compel the viewer to feel a little more by paying attention to the characters’ actual language and the correlating.
+The raw emotions compel the viewer to feel more by paying attention to the characters’ actual language and its corresponding impact.

-Jagten is the highest-rated Danish movie and my favorite too.
+Jagten is the highest-rated Danish movie and my favorite as well.

 3. Pusher (1996)

-Pusher is the first of the biggest crime-thriller series made ever in the history of Danish Cinema.
-A heroin deal has gone awry leaves Frank, a drug pusher, indebted to the kingpin.
+Pusher is the first of the biggest crime-thriller series ever made in Danish Cinema’s history.
+A heroin deal has gone awry, leaving Frank, a drug pusher, indebted to the kingpin.

-The talkie is a race to come out of that dirty labyrinth, where each turn brings Frank a little closer to his probable end.
+The talkie is a race to come out of that dirty labyrinth, where each turn brings Frank closer to his probable end.

 4. Land of Mine (Under Sandet) — 2015 (R)